 Family Planning - It's Not Just About Birth Control!

-Some people only associate family planning with birth control and preventing pregnancy, but there is so much more to it than that.
+Some people only associate family planning/preconception planning with birth control and preventing pregnancy, but there is so much more to it than that.
 With advances in fertility and contraceptive technology, planning if, when, and how you grow your family has become so much easier.
 We’ve put together a quick list of the ways that you can choose how and when to start your family (and make the process less stressful if fertility challenges do come up!)

 Understanding the Relationship Between Age and Fertility